-Hidden Beach in El Nido – also one voted of the CNT Best Resorts of the World – topped the Flight Network Asian beaches recommendations for “tropical, white sand, postcard-perfect beach from the rest by one magnificent trait — those unmistakable, protruding limestone cliffs.
+Hidden Beach in El Nido – also voted one of the CNT Best Resorts of the World – topped the Flight Network Asian beaches recommendations for “tropical, white sand, postcard-perfect beach from the rest by one magnificent trait — those unmistakable, protruding limestone cliffs.
 Shooting out of the turquoise-blue lagoon straight to the sky, they draw your eyes away from the magnificent reefs and palm-lined shores… all those who visit enjoy breathtaking views and world-class diving by day and luxurious resorts by night.”

 2. Guyam White Sand Beach in Siargao (#13)